-Leaders from an array of Chattahoochee Valley companies and organizations voluntarily serve on the Foundation Board to secure appropriate sources of external funding through donations, planned giving and scholarships.
+Leaders from an array of Chattahoochee Valley companies and organizations voluntarily serve on the Foundation Board to secure appropriate sources of external funding through donations and grants.

-hattahoochee Valley Community College (CVCC) maintains ■an "open door" admission policy that provides higher education for individuals who meet minimum admission requirements as set forth by the policies of the Alabama Community College System as listed below.
+Chattahoochee Valley Community College (CVCC) maintains an "open door" admission policy that provides higher education for individuals who meet minimum admission requirements as set forth by the policies of the Alabama Community College System as listed below.

-Students may apply to the College at either Main Campus or at Fort Benning in Soldiers' Plaza.
+Students may apply to the College at our website at www.cv.edu, Main Campus or at Fort Benning at the Soldiers for Life Center.
 Either office can assist students with application to the College and answer questions regarding the admissions process.
 Both offices are also capable of assisting students though military personnel and their families are primarily served through the Fort Benning Office.
 The Fort Benning Office is equipped to properly address the issues and situations unique to military life such as deployments and special military educational benefits.